 Although the peak of Marie Kondo’s reign has come and gone, her philosophy on minimizing clutter remains strong.
 Use the extra time to reassess your belongings.
-Clean up your desktop (both the physical one and the digital one), reorganize shelves and storage spaces, remove the items that you no longer need or want.
+Clean up your desktop (both the physical and the digital), reorganize shelves and storage spaces, and remove the items that you no longer need or want.
 Now that you are spending most of your time at home, you know what you need and what you can live without.
 Donate, gift, or sell unnecessary items to get them out of your way.

-- Don’t forget the walls
+Don’t forget the walls

 Walls are often an overlooked and underutilized decorative space.
 Here are a handful of suggestions for how to incorporate them into your next home-decorating project.
 Apply a fresh coat of paint or wallpaper to create an accent wall!
-You can use a peel and stick wallpaper if you are trying to avoid the commitment of a more permanent fixture.
+You can use a peel-and-stick wallpaper if you are trying to avoid the commitment of a more permanent fixture.
 Find some art, frames, or mirrors that will bring life to your walls.
 Be creative and resourceful!

-- Add some green
+Add some green

 These tips don’t just apply to a quarantine-induced need to redecorate.
 We have all found ourselves in search of a beautiful home to return to after a long day of work, school, or errands alike.
 You will find yourself appreciating a well-decorated home whether or not you are spending all day inside of it.
-Hopefully we have given you simple ideas to redecorate your home to get started on your home improvement journey.
+Hopefully, we have given you simple ideas to redecorate your home to get started on your home improvement journey.
 Remember to seek inspiration and trust your own artistic instincts!

 About Jarret Yoshida: Jarret Yoshida is the Principal of one of the most well-known New York interior design firms today.
 He draws on his Japanese interior decorator heritage and years of experience to create environments that are tailored to his clients’ needs and designed to make them feel comfortable, relaxed, and happy.